 \section{Motion Planning}

-We solve the motion planning problems for a multi-MMR formation in a two-step process (Fig. \ref{fig:PlanningSchematic}).
-In the first step, an offline path planner (Section \ref{Global Path Planning}) computes a feasible linear piece-wise path $(S)$ from the start position to the goal position considering the static obstacles.
-Then it computes a continuous reference trajectory $p_r$ from the piece-wise linear path $(S)$ utilizing a cubic Bézier curve with normalized time parameter $c_t \in [0,1]$.
+We solve the motion planning problems for a multi-MMR cooperative object transportation system in a two-step process (Fig. \ref{fig:PlanningSchematic}).
+In the first step, an offline path planner (Section \ref{Global Path Planning}) computes a feasible linear piece-wise path $(S)$ from the start to the goal location, considering the static obstacles.
+Then, it computes a continuous reference trajectory $p_r$ from the piece-wise linear path $(S)$ utilizing a cubic Bézier curve with normalized time parameter $c_t \in [0,1]$.
 In the next step, an online motion planner (Section \ref{OMP}) plans the motion for the MMRs in a receding time horizon.
 It generates a kinodynamically feasible collision-free trajectory in the dynamic environment using the reference trajectory $p_r$ as an initial guess.